LinuxForHealth/FHIR/fhir-install/src/main/docker/ibm-fhir-schematool/DESIGN.md

     1. If connectivity succeeds, proceed.
 1. Create the schema
 1. Update the Schema
-1. Check if Db2:
-    1. If Db2, allocate tenant and save output.
-    1. If Db2, test the allocated tenant
-    1. If not Db2, proceed.
 1. Grant permissions to the IBM FHIR Server database user

 **Schema Offboarding Flow**